Natasa-C/Introduction-to-Robotics/Laboratory homeworks/README.md

 # Laboratory homeworks

-1. Make various colors using an RGB led and 3 potentiometer.
+1. Make various colors using an RGB led and 3 potentiometers.